Happy New Year!

-As the United States solidifies its position in a new Gilded Age, a classic British play “An Inspector Calls” that became a riveting 2015 film has particular relevance.
+As the United States in 2025 solidifies its position in a new Gilded Age, the riveting 2015 British movie “An Inspector Calls” illuminates moral blindness.
 Written by J.B.
 Priestly (1894-1984) during the Great Depression, it illustrates the invisible role that social class plays in people’s lives and how we are all connected based on how we treat each other.

-Set in 1912 in the home of the Illustrious Birling family, a police inspector interrupts their evening of celebration to inform the family of a young woman’s suicide.
+Set in 1912 in the home of the prominent and successful Birling family, a police inspector interrupts their evening of celebration to inform the family of a young woman’s suicide.
 One by one he interrogates this well-healed family to piece together the truth of Eva Smith’s unfortunate life and the roles they might have played in it.

 Here’s an excerpt of “An Inspector Calls.”